Dip11/Auction/README.md

 # Auction
-### This is a smart contract built built with solidity for Fundraising Auction
+### This is a smart contract built with solidity for Fundraising Auction

 ## Problem Statement:
 Consider the problem of Chinese auction or penny social.
 We will refer to it as simple “Auction.”
 It is a